layeredapps/stripe-subscriptions/readme.md

     - environment STRIPE_PUBLISHABLE_KEY=pk_test_xxxxxxx
     - environment SUBSCRIPTIONS_WEBHOOK_ENDPOINT_SECRET=whsec_xxxxxxxx

-### Configuring your products and plans
+### Configuring your products and prices

-This module adds a complete interface for creating products and plans.
+This module adds a complete interface for creating products and prices with one-time, recurring and tiered billing.
 Stripe's nomenclature and structure is used directly so for more information refer to the <a href="https://stripe.com/docs">Stripe documentation</a> and <a href="https://stripe.com/docs/api">Stripe API documentation</a>.

-Users subscribe to plans and plans must be built from products.
-Additionally, this module imposes a 'publish' status on products and plans that controls access to them by users.
+Users subscribe to prices and prices must be built from products.
+Additionally, this module imposes a 'publish' status on products and prices that controls access to them by users.

 1. Administrator creates product
 2. Administrator publishes product
-3. Administrator creates plan
+3. Administrator creates price(s)
-4. Administrator publishes plan
+4. Administrator publishes price(s)
-5. User selects plan from published plans
+5. User creates a billing profile, if your prices are free then they do not require payment information but their Customer object must still be created
-6. User creates subscription optionally with payment
+5. User creates subscription to price(s)

-You can use links for users to create a subscription to a specific plan:
+Your application will need to use the API to create their subscription to the appropriate prices by POSTING:

-    /account/subscriptions/start-subscription?planid=X
+    {your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X

+POST data:

+    priceids=price1,price2,price3
+    quantities=1,1,1
+    taxrateids=optional
+    couponid=optional
+    trial_period_days=optional
+    billing_cycle_anchor=optional
+    paymentmethodid=optional (will use default customer payment method)

+The API will return their subscription object or throw an exception.
+You can view the exceptions in `api.txt` or the documentation website.

+#### Example with plan selection screen:

+1) provide a page where users select their plan eg {your_application_server}/plans

+2) Plan buttons are linked to create billing profile with redirect to start subscription

+3) User enters payment information at `{your_dashboard_server}/account/subscriptions/create-billing-profile?return-url=/create-subscription%2Fplan=gold`

+4) user redirects to `{your_application_server}/create-subscription?plan=gold`

+5) Subscription is created via API at `{your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X`

+#### Example with just one subscription type

+1) Subscribe button is linked to create billing profile with redirect to start subscription

+2) User enters payment information at `{your_dashboard_server}/account/subscriptions/create-billing-profile?return-url=/create-subscription`

+3) User redirects to `{your_application_server}/create-subscription`

+4) Subscription is created via API at `{your_dashboard_server}/api/user/subscriptions/create-subscription?customerid=X`

+#### Example with metered billing

+When you use metered billing prices are set based on usage amount, eg disk storage on a server.
+You can set usage amounts using the API:

+    {your_dashboard_server}/api/user/subscriptions/create-usage-record?subscriptionid=X

+POST data:

+    subscriptionitemid=X
+    quantity=8
+    action=increment|set

+The subscription item id can be found in `subscription.items.data` array, eg `subscription.items.data[0].id`.

+The API will return their usage object or throw an exception.
+You can view the exceptions in `api.txt` or the documentation website.

 ### Customizing billing information entry